davidfowl/aspnetvnextwebapiapp/Generations.md

 - **Platform** - e.g. .NET Framework 4.5, Windows Phone 8.1
 - **Generation** - A representation of the common surface area across *all* Platforms.

+### Formal definition
+A generation defines the API exposed by a set of contracts we define as **STDLIB**.
+Generations are the pivot for portable surface area.
+They are the only supported moniker that aggregates multiple target monikers to provide a common surface area supported by all those monikers.
+Generations are "open ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** was.

 Platforms expose .NET surface area from a particular generation.

 Below is the mapping table from platform to generation.
 Targeting a generation means you can run on the platform specified on the right.